aurora-opensource/streetscape.gl/docs/README.md

 # streetscape.gl

 streetscape.gl is a visualization toolkit for autonomy and robotics data encoded in the [XVIZ protocol](https://github.com/uber/xviz/blob/master/docs/README.md).
-It offsers a collection of composable React components that let users visualize and interact with XVIZ data.
+It offers a collection of composable React components that let users visualize and interact with XVIZ data.

 ![UI Components](./images/ui-controls.png)